-Maggie Potter, MA, NCC
+Maggie Potter, MA, LPC

-Areas of clinical interest/ expertise include:
+Areas of clinical expertise include:

 • Anxiety